-- 21. The approved development is for the demolition, tree removal, construction of a 7 storey residential flat building with basement parking.
-(DA2019/0439, which was approved by the Georges River Planning Panel on 6 August 2020. - 22.
-A previous modification application (MOD2021/0040) was approved on 21 April 2021 for inclusion of the stormwater plans in the approved plans list, correction of the S7.11 contributions figures, correction of conditions imposed in error or with incorrect references.
+- 22. The approved development is for the demolition, tree removal, construction of a 7 storey residential flat building with basement parking, (DA2019/0439), which was approved by the Georges River Planning Panel on 6 August 2020. - 23.
+Modification application (MOD2021/0040) was approved on 21 April 2021 for inclusion of the stormwater plans in the approved plans list, correction of the S7.11 contributions figures, correction of conditions imposed in error or with incorrect references. - 24.
+Modification application (MOD2021/0173) was approved on 3 March 2022 by the Panel for design detail changes throughout the building.